I am the Member of Parliament for the Lichfield Constituency.

 On other pages, there is information on how to contact me or attend one of my advice surgeries; news about my work in the Lichfield constituency and in Parliament; some of the speeches I have made in the House of Commons; and some of the articles I have written about politics, engineering, and other matters.

-I was first elected Member of Parliament for the old Mid Staffordshire constituency, which included the City of Lichfield, in 1992 after first having a career as a broadcaster and then in broadcast management.
-In 1997, the constituency was changed and renamed ‘Lichfield’ and I have remained the MP for Lichfield ever since.
-In 2017, I captured 64% of the total vote.
+I was first elected Member of Parliament for the Mid Staffordshire constituency, which included the City of Lichfield, in 1992 after first having a career as a broadcaster and then in broadcast engineering and management.
+In 1997, the constituency was changed and renamed back to ‘Lichfield’ – the original Lichfield Parliamentary Constituency goes back to 1305 and was one of the very first – and I have remained the MP for Lichfield ever since.
+In the 2019 General Election, I won 64.5% of the total vote out of a field of 5 candidates.

 In Opposition, I was shadow trade minister drawing on my experience selling radio and tv studio systems abroad and then became a senior whip.